UCSB-CS56-Projects/CategoryList/README.md

 ### Instructions (Python Script)

-The python scripts (updateRepoList.py and tableUpdate.py) use PyGithub.
+The python script (tableUpdate.py) uses PyGithub.

-Each script prompts for the user's username and password.
-The first script outputs to a markdown file titled AllRepos.md, and the second scrpt outputs to a markdown file in table format titled AllReposTable.md Make sure you have set the GHA_GITHUB_ORG environment variable to the proper organization first:
+The script prompts for the user's username and password, and outputs to a markdown file in table format titled AllReposTable.md Make sure you have set the GHA_GITHUB_ORG environment variable to the proper organization first:
 ```
 export GHA_GITHUB_ORG="UCSB-CS56-Projects"
-python updateRepoList.py
 python tableUpdate.py
 ```
 After the markdown files have been updated, perform a `git add`, `git commit`, and `git push` to update everything